blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 5. Distraction: Once per round during an enemy's turn, you can impose a -4 penalty to their attack roll if they can hear or see your distraction.
 6. Inspiration: Once per combat encounter, you can add a 1d12 to an ally's attack roll, ability check, or saving throw.
 7. Armorer adept: You may use shields and medium armor.
-8. Extra attack: When you take the attack action, you may attack twice.
+8. Quick attack: Your second attack has no penalty.
 9. Vice: once per rest, you can restore 1d6 hit points by smoking, drinking, or eating.
 10. Cat-like reflexes: All fall damage is halved for you.